Code-Institute-Submissions/heli-sa-portfolio1/README.md

 ## **Introduction** ##

-Island Saaremaa is in Baltic sea, part of Estonia
+Saaremaa is an Island in the Baltic sea, which is part of Estonia

-This website is for everybody who likes exploring around, who does not afraid to step out from busy life and find themself in quiet island, meet with local traditions, taste the local food, have a activities indoor and outside, also to take time to take care yourself and spend time in spas, saunas and wellbeing centres.
+This website is for everybody who likes exploring around, who is not afraid to step out from busy life and find themself on a quiet island, meet with local traditions, taste the local food, enjoy indoor and outdoor activities , also to take time to take care yourself and spend time in spas, saunas and wellbeing centres.
-Saaremaa is perfect place for green traveler, as Estonia  participates in the international Green Destination program which Visit Estonia will pilot in 7 destinations in 2020 (Saaremaa, Hiiumaa, Pärnu, Rakvere, Lahemaa, Järva County and Tartu, added links to find helpful information
+Saaremaa is perfect place for the green traveler, as Estonia participates in the international Green Destination program which "Visit Estonia" will pilot in 7 destinations in 2020 (Saaremaa, Hiiumaa, Pärnu, Rakvere, Lahemaa, Järva County and Tartu, added links to find helpful information

-In menu you can find the link to subscribe the latest news about life and events in Saaremaa
+In the website you can find links to subscribe the latest news about life and events in Saaremaa

 ## Contents